MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 <!-- ------------------------------ -->
 #### Handle unexpected exits for various types of processes

+To read this section, you should understand the [Process model for WebView2 apps](process-model.md).

+When a process in the _WebView2 Process Group_ exits unexpectedly (for example, due to a crash), every WebView2 control **associated** to it will raise a `ProcessFailed` event.
+You can use the process failure details to decide how to handle each case; see [Gather process failure details](#gather-process-failure-details) above.

+Don't rely on the details about how processes are associated to each WebView2 control, because such details are part of the evolving Chromium architecture and are subject to change due to configuration and system conditions.

 <!-- ---------- -->
 ###### Types of processes

 The processes in the _WebView2 Process Group_ can be associated to one or many WebView2 controls in your application.
 For example:

 * **Main browser process.** There is a single main browser process in the _WebView2 Process Group_.
 Every WebView2 control with the same environment configuration will share this process.
 See [The main browser process has exited unexpectedly](#the-main-browser-process-has-exited-unexpectedly), below.